Latin American Music Recording Competition

 b.
 Finalists will be informed of the decision by Monday, December 15th, 2014.

 c.
 Chosen candidates must confirm participation in the semi-finals by sending an email message to the Latin American Music Center (email@example.com) by the Friday, December 19th, 2014.

 d.
 The selection must consist of contrasting pieces or movements.

 ii.
-Final Round (Sunday, February, 2nd 2014 at 4 pm): Three (3) finalists chosen from the previous round will perform their complete selection (15-20 minutes) in a public concert on feburary 2nd, 4pm, in Auer Hall.
+Final Round: three (3) finalists, chosen in the first round, will perform in a public concert on February 1st, 4pm, in Auer Hall.

 a.
 The three (3) finalists will perform a selection of 15 to 20 minutes from the proposed repertoire.

 b.
 The winner will be announced the same day after the jury’s meeting - the winner(s) should be available to pose for a photograph at that time.

 c.
 Shortly after the competition, the winner(s) will be contacted by the LAMC regarding the production schedule for the CD.[back to top]

 i.
 Choice of Program and Concept’s Quality: The program must show a unity of concept and demonstrate the competitor’s research and imagination.